fimdomeio/Tobias-the-bot/README.md

 DONE Settings like username and password are read from a settings file.

 1 When it recieves a new message:
-Check if it's part of a previous command (value stored on redis for 120 seconds) DONE Else check if there's any file on commands directory corresponding to the first word of the command
+Check if it's part of a previous command or check if there's any file on commands directory corresponding to the first word of the command

-A command can be a node.js script or any command that outputs to stdout Send text back to user
+A command can be a node.js script (implemented) or any command that outputs to stdout (not yet implemented) Send text back to user

-2 Bot also sends automated messages at specified times Also read from a directory???
+2 Bot also sends automated messages at specified times (not yet implemented Also read from a directory???